-Even if you go off the grid, society is using up minerals at an exponential rate to maintain the non-negotiable American lifestyle, which requires 3.7 million pounds of minerals, metals, and fuels in each person’s lifetime, or 47,769 lbs per person per year (in 2006).
+Preface.
+Even if you go off the grid, society is using up minerals at an exponential rate to maintain the non-negotiable American lifestyle, which in 2006, required 3.7 million pounds of minerals, metals, and fuels in each person’s lifetime, or 47,769 lbs per person per year.

 How one earth do we use that much?

 - 130 million homes (2010) need heating, cooling, and lighting.
 Each needs insulation (silica, feldspar, trona

 - 2 million new housing units are built every year and each needs a quarter million pounds of minerals and metals.